On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms

 \section{Correspondence between Multi-dimensional Continued Fractions and $S$-adic sequences}

 Connections between three-dimensional continued fraction algorithms and classes of $S$-adic sequences have been explored by many others in recent years.
-For an excellent general background, see Fogg \cite{Fogg} and Thuswaldner's recent survey \cite{Thuswaldner}.
+For an excellent general background, see Fogg \cite{Fogg}, Berth\'{e} and Delecroix \cite{Berthe-Delecroix} and Thuswaldner's recent survey \cite{Thuswaldner}.
 We will be following, to some extent, chapter 3 of \cite{Thuswaldner}.
 In this section, we present a way to associate a TRIP map $T(\sigma,\tau_0,\tau_1)$ with a set $ S(\sigma,\tau_0,\tau_1) = \set{S_0(\sigma,\tau_0,\tau_1), S_1(\sigma,\tau_0,\tau_1)} $ of two substitutions.